mridoni/gixsql/README.md

 - `sqlite:///home/user/mydb.db`
 - `sqlite://c:/Users/myuser/mydb.db`
 As usual with SQLite, if the SQLite file does not exist, it will be created.
 Currently no options are available for the SQLite driver.

+## The GixSQL test suite

+GixSQL includes a self-contained test runner with an extendable test suite.
+The test runner is written in C# and runs under .Net 6.0, both under Windows and Linux.
+Each test case in the test suite is written to validate the correct implementation of a particular feature, at a syntactic or functional level.

+For more information on the test suite and on how to run it, [look here](TESTING.md)